marcuz-apl/grub2/Migrate-a-Legacy-BIOS-Linux-System-to-UEFI-Scheme.md

-# Migrate a Legacy BIOS Linux system to UEFI System
+# Migrate a Legacy BIOS Linux System to UEFI Scheme

 by marcuz-apl | 24 October 2025